+The benefits of dehumidifiers can be vast!
 While they are easy to overlook, dehumidifiers should be a tool that you use to regulate the environment of your home.

-Dehumidifiers draw moisture out of the air to reduce the humidity within the home and eliminate musty odors and replace the air with drier, fresher air.
+Dehumidifiers draw moisture out of the air to reduce the humidity within the home and eliminate musty odours and replace the air with drier, fresher air.
 These may seem like simple devices, but they can significantly impact and benefit your home.

 Table of Contents

 - 2 2.
 Reduces the Amount of Dust (Mites) in the Home

 - 3 3.
 Less Skin and Lung Irritation (Asthma)

 - 5 5.
 Increases the Life of Your Belongings

 - 6 6.
 Reduces your Energy Bills